Lezyne Super Pro GPS Review: Surprisingly Capable

 Lezyne Super Pro GPS has two control buttons on each side.
 It took me a while to figure out how they work.
 Some actions require a simple press, and others require a press and hold.

-Luckily, the following graphics from the Lezyne manual is handy:
+Luckily, the following manual is handy:

 Lezyne Super Pro GPS instruction manual - how do the buttons work?